Opioid deaths in Chicago on pace to reach similar levels as record-setting 2021

 The department has also distributed more than 77,000 fentanyl test strips to individuals and organizations citywide since October 2021.
 Fentanyl is a synthetic drug similar to heroin but 10 times stronger.
 A large majority of opioid deaths in Chicago this year and last involved fentanyl.

-Another important way to reduce harm is to de-stigmatize opioid treatments and increase funding for programs that help those with mental health conditions, which can contribute to the development of a substance use disorder, CDPH said.
+Another important way to reduce harm is to de-stigmatize opioid treatments and increase funding for programs that help those with mental health conditions, which can contribute to the development of a substance use disorder, the health department said.